bgould/kint/README.md

 Another way is to remove the existing cable from the Kinesis keyboard, and use a regular USB cable instead (going through the existing hole in the case).

-## Compatibility: which microcontroller to use?

-The kinT keyboard controller was made for the Teensy 3.x and 4.x series of devices, which are ARM based.

 ## Buying the board and components (Bill of materials)

 <!--